 On New Year’s Day, we had friends over for a nut roast dinner.
 One of the side dishes I made to accompany it was a squash gratin.
 And very nice it was too.
 I really must put the recipe up on the blog one cay.
 I digress though.

-In order to make the dish we broke into one of our enormous Boston Marrow squashes.
-You can see how big they are by the size of CT’s foot – his takes a size 12.
+In order to make this traybake we broke into one of our enormous Boston Marrow squashes.
+You can see how big they are by the size of CT’s foot.
+He takes a size 12.
 This meant, of course, we had tons left over.
 We roasted and mashed some for the freezer, made squash curry, squash scones and squash soup.
 We still had some left over, so it seemed like an ideal ingredient to use up in this month’s We Should Cocoa challenge.

 Almond and Squash Cake